 Over the years, we here at Elite HTS have helped to design and coordinate many themed home theaters.
 Our famous Batcave Home Theater is a good place to start if you’re looking for some more theme inspiration!
 Last year we were also proud to feature this guitar-themed home cinema.

 Ceiling or Wall Speakers

-Those with limited space, or simply a desire for a clean look, may favour the use of in-ceiling and in-wall speakers.
+Those with limited space, or simply a desire for a clean look, may favor the use of in-ceiling and in-wall speakers.
 The built-in speakers free up floor space and keep all wiring neatly hidden, allowing for high-quality surround sound without the need for bulky speakers taking up valuable space.
 Improving sound technology and more options means ceiling or wall speakers are one of the newest home theater trends.
-Well placed speakers can make your movie viewing a much more immersive experience, making you feel like you have truly brought the movie theatre (and the movie!) into your home.
+Well-placed speakers can make your movie viewing a much more immersive experience, making you feel like you have truly brought the movie theatre (and the movie!) into your home.
 You can also read our full guide on home cinema surround sound setup ideas here.

 LED Video Walls

 Although many are unfamiliar with video walls, they are not new technology.
 They have been in use for many years on outdoor screens, though they have traditionally lacked the resolution desired for indoor displays.
-Today’s LED walls offer vibrant colours and high-definition viewing.
+Today’s LED walls offer vibrant colors and high-definition viewing.
 Some advantages of LED walls include enhanced brightness, better viewing angles, superior blacks to most LCD displays, and longer estimated lifespans than typical LCD displays.
-Some of the disadvantages include potential need for wall reinforcement to support them, and the fact that manufacturers of less expensive video walls sometimes fail to provide adequate shielding for the displays, meaning that they can emit RF energy that could disrupt wireless networking in their proximity.
+Some of the disadvantages include the potential need for wall reinforcement to support them and the fact that manufacturers of less expensive video walls sometimes fail to provide adequate shielding for the displays, meaning that they can emit RF energy that could disrupt wireless networking in their proximity.